imubashir0/Player_Stats_Bot/README.md

 Navigate to http://localhost:3000/auth in your web browser to initiate the OAuth authentication process.
 Follow the on-screen instructions to authorize the bot.

+**Add your Discord Bot Token**:

+Open the .env file and complete the variable with your actual Discord Bot Token provided by Discord.

 **Run the Discord Bot**:

 Open another terminal window or tab and run the following command to start the Discord bot in bash: